BlackBeltTechnology/judo-eclipse-zulu-jdk/README.md

 # About

+The project is derived from https://github.com/buchen/bundled-jre, but we here we use different namespace and JDK is embedded not the JRE.

 An Eclipse feature of OSGi bundles packaging the Java Runtime Engine (JRE) for Windows, Mac, and Linux.
 It is used to bundle and distribute the JRE with the [Portfolio Performance](https://www.portfolio-performance.info) Eclipse e4 application.